Arvideid/minecraft_cc/README.md

 - `/clear`: Clear message history with selected device
 - `/ping`: Send ping to selected device

-## Using CommTurtle
+## Using ComNet Turtle

 ### Connecting to a Hub
-The turtle will automatically connect to any CommCentral hub that discovers it.
+The turtle will automatically connect to any hub that discovers it.
 It will display the connection status on its screen.

 ### Sending Commands to Turtles
-From the CommCentral hub, you can send commands to a turtle by prefixing them with an exclamation mark (`!`).
+From the hub, you can send commands to a turtle by prefixing them with an exclamation mark (`!`).
 For example:
 - `!forward`: Move the turtle forward
 - `!turnLeft`: Turn the turtle left
 - `!dig`: Dig the block in front